MechMania-29/Visualizer/README.md

 If you encounter issues, you can install the visualizer manually by downloading [the latest release](https://github.com/MechMania-29/Visualizer/releases) and run the .exe.

 The visualizer was developed with the Godot game engine.
-If you'd like to open this in Godot, you can download [Godot v3.5.1](https://godotengine.org/download/archive/3.5.1-stable/) as the visualizer is stable on that version.
+If you'd like to open this in Godot, you can download [Godot v3.4.2](https://godotengine.org/download/archive/3.4.2-stable/) as the visualizer is stable on that version.

+If the visualizer refuses to accept your gamelog and pops up the file select again, you have most likely uploaded the wrong file.
+Try again and be careful to select the right file.
+If the problem persists, contact the Mechmania staff, and we should be able to fix your issue promptly.

 # Controls
   ##### Keyboard controls